dequelabs/internal-actions-public/.github/actions/a11y-sla-breach-labels/README.md

     steps:
       - name: Run SLA Label Script
-        uses: your-org/sla-label-action@main  # Replace with your actual repo and branch/tag
+        uses: dequelabs/internal-actions-public/.github/actions/a11y-sla-breach-labels@<commit-hash> # Replace <commit-hash> with the commit hash you want to use (typically the latest commit in the main branch)
-        env:
+        with:
-          GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
+          token: ${{ secrets.GITHUB_TOKEN }}
 ```
 ---

 ## 🧪 How to Test It
-- Add the labels.yml file to your repo under .github/workflows/
+- Add the a11y-sla-labels.yml file to your repo under .github/workflows/
 - Go to the Actions tab in GitHub
 - Click “Run workflow” to test it manually, or wait for the next scheduled run
 - Check the logs and open issues to see updated SLA labels